 Yes.
-VMs can be exported and imported using the industry-standard OVF format.
+You can export and import VMs using the industry-standard OVF format.

-Additionally VMs can be converted in batches using XenServer Conversion Manager.
+You can also convert VMs in batches using XenServer Conversion Manager.
 Third-party tools are also available.

-For more information refer to the XenServer Conversion Manager Guide.
+For more information, see the XenServer Conversion Manager Guide.

 What types of installation media can I use to install a guest operating system?